tensorflow/tfjs-models/pose-detection/README.md

 ### Create a detector:
 Choose a model from `posedetection.SupportedModels` enum list and pass it to the `createDetector` method.

+`SupportedModels` include `MoveNet`, `MediapipeBlazepose` and `PoseNet`.

+```javascript
+const detector = await poseDetection.createDetector(model);
+```

 This method will fetch and load the model in memory.
 It will also prepare the detector to be ready to run.
 There is a default setting for each model, if you want more options, you can pass in a `ModelConfig` as the second parameter.
 For details, see the README for the model you are interested.

-```javascript
-const detector = await poseDetection.createDetector(model);
-```

 ### Pose Estimation
-Once the detector is ready, you can start use it to detect poses.
+Once the detector is ready, you can start using it to detect poses.
 The `estimatePoses` method accepts both image and video in many formats, including:
 `tf.Tensor3D`, `ImageData`, `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`.
 By default, the detector detects 1 pose per image, if you